rockdonald2/GasPriceMonitorization/README.md

 ### Other remarks

-- Execute `bash backup_data.sh` in scripts directory, on local machine to backup data from Jupyter container; **Note**: backups and removes all raw data from container!
+- Execute `bash scripts/backup_data.sh` in root directory, on local machine to backup data from Jupyter container; **Note**: backups and removes all raw data from container!
-- Execute `bash archive_data.sh` in scripts directory, on local machine to archive in `year_month` format all dangling data in `data` directory on local FS.
+- Execute `bash scripts/archive_data.sh` in root directory, on local machine to archive in `year_month` format all dangling data in `data` directory on local FS.
 - Execute `bash run.sh` in project's root directory to restart containers after `docker compose stop`.
 - For dashboard import `echarts` plugin has to be installed on Grafana container: `grafana-cli plugins install bilibala-echarts-panel`.
 - For dashboard import `clock` plugin has to be installed on Grafana container: `grafana-cli plugins install grafana-clock-panel`.